 I’ve pulled together the essential information you need to know before you visit the Palace of Versailles and a few tips and tricks I learnt.

 So, what’s the big deal about the Palace of Versailles?

-The Palace was built in the 17th century, commissioned by King Louis XIII.
+The Palace was built in the 17th century, commissioned by King Louis XIV.
 It was originally a hunting lodge before the King moved the Court to there in 1682, after a huge expansion.
 In 1789, the Monarchy was forced back to Paris during the first few years of the French Revolution.

 As well as being the official home to the French Monarchy for a time, it’s also famous for being the home of Marie Antoinette.
 She married King Louis XVI and became the Queen of France and Navarre.
 She and the monarchy at the time became infamous for being largely responsible for the country’s financial crisis.
 The Palace was incredibly expensive to run (it has 700 rooms!) and they had very expensive tastes.

 If you’re interested in how the Palace of Versailles was used for the Sofia Coppola film Marie Antoinette (2006), read my blog post on the film locations here.

 So, today… we’re left with a bloody gorgeous Palace and museum complex to visit because it was incredibly expensive and lavish at the time it was built!

 The hall of mirrors… the bedrooms… the museums and galleries… all so beautiful!